Magellan's Cross Pavilion: Pavilion

 The Magellan's Cross Pavilion which houses the tindalo cross was built sometime in the 1834 under Spanish colonial rule.
 The structure is octagonal kiosk made of coral stone.

-The pavilion and the tindalo cross itself sustained cracks due to the 2013 Bohol earthquake.
+The pavilion and the tindalo cross itself sustained cracks in the 2013 Bohol earthquake.
 The original cross was also found to have deteriorated due to termites in 2015.
 The pavilion was closed for renovations and was reopened in March 2016.

 On the ceiling of the pavilion's interior, is a mural depicting the baptism of Rajah Humabon and his household by Fr.
 Pedro Valderrama and the planting of a wooden cross by Ferdinand Magellan.
 The artwork was done by Jess Roa and Serry M. Josol.

+The Pavilion is currently closed to the general public once more until further notice due to cracks sustained during the 2025 Cebu earthquake.
+The public, however, is allowed to pray outside the pavilion and to place Sinug candles inside the pavilion through the entrances and windows.
+Personnels and staff from the Basilica are allowed to enter the pavilion to collect the accumulated candles.